-These are the reasons why many people are trying to hoard this item on their pantries.
-But despite having a long shelf life, it is still undeniable that garlic would eventually spoil.
-Specifically, a clove of garlic can go bad on different factors.
-Let me discuss them for you.
+This is why many people try to hoard this item in their pantries.
+But, despite having a long shelf life, it will eventually go bad.
+This is the result of a number of different factors.
+Let me explain them to you.

-Food spoilage can vary in different factors.
-The first one that you should take note is the ingredient's packaging.
-Those pieces of garlic that are still on bulb form will last for a month.
-It could last even longer if you put them on a cool and unilluminated area of your kitchen.
+Food spoilage can be caused by various different factors.
+The first one to take note of is the ingredient's packaging.
+Pieces of garlic that still have bulbs on them will last for a month.
+They could last even longer if you put them in a cool and dark area of your kitchen.

-However, most of the garlic sold commercially are already peeled and separated.
-This particular process requires constant refrigeration to slow down the spoilage of the ingredient.
-When it comes to application, having a peeled garlic becomes a convenience on your part.
-There is no need for you to do the manual peeling and separation, which could consume a bit of your time.
+However, most of the garlic sold commercially is already peeled and separated.
+This particular process requires constant refrigeration in order to slow down the spoilage.
+Getting peeled garlic is very convenient for you, as it can take a bit of time to peel it yourself.

-If you can notice, the quality of the garlic is dependent on how you store them.
-Of course, you should practice proper storage on any kitchen ingredients that you have if you want to preserve their freshness and edibleness.
+As you will notice, the quality of the garlic is dependent on how you store it.
+Of course, you should practice proper storage on any kitchen ingredients if you want to preserve its freshness and edibility.

-By just merely looking at the garlic, you can instantly figure out the current condition of the garlic.
-There are several physical indicators that would determine if garlic is close to rotting or not.
-For example, if you can spot some brown areas on the cloves, the garlic is close to spoiling already.
-Moreover, if the clove are becoming yellowish, then you should dispose of it already.
-If you persist on using them on your dishes, expect that they will induce an overwhelming taste.
+By just looking at the garlic, you can instantly figure out its current condition.
+There are several physical indicators that determine whether it is close to rotting or not.
+For example, if you can spot some brown areas, the garlic is close to spoiling, and if it is going a yellowish color, then dispose of it immediately as it will produce an overwhelming taste.

-I usually inspect the freshness of my ingredients before I start cooking them.
-I just don't want to get caught off guard.
-After all, I have kids that have sensitive stomachs.
-I don't want them to eat bad food.
-Furthermore, I also practice proper cooking etiquette and hygiene.
-These two are essential for the betterment of my recipes.
+I usually inspect their freshness before I start cooking them, as I don't want to get caught off guard.
+After all, I have kids with sensitive stomachs.
+Furthermore, I always practice proper cooking etiquette and hygiene, as this improves my recipes.

-Going back, you need to look at the clove's center.
-If you noticed that there are green roots that are slowly sprouting on it, then it is a sign that the garlic will about to get bad.
-You can still use the garlic, but you have to remove these roots.
-Otherwise, they will give your dish a bitter flavor.
+You need to look at the clove's center.
+If you notice any green roots slowly sprouting on it, then the garlic is about to go bad.
+You can still use the garlic, but make sure you remove the roots first.
+Otherwise, your dish will have a bitter flavor.

 Of course, we are all aware of the risks of eating any spoiled food.
-Therefore, you need to be responsible when you are preparing and cooking your ingredients.
-Your wellness is on the line here.
+Therefore, you need to be responsible when preparing and cooking your ingredients.
+Your wellbeing is on the line here.

 There are ways to increase the lifespan of garlic.
-One of these is by storing the garlic into an open container.
-Take note: the container must not have any lid or cover.
-Air circulation is important for the preservation of garlic.
-Moreover, the storage should be dark, cold, and dry.
+One of them is storing the garlic in an open container, but it must not have a lid or cover because air circulation is important for the preservation of garlic.
+Moreover, the storage area should be dark, cold, and dry.

-On the flipside, I don't want to recommend the use of a refrigerator.
-The particular setting that a refrigerator has is conducive for sprouts to grow.
-Once you start removing them on the garlic, its lifespan will start to degrade already.
+However, I don't recommend the use of a refrigerator as this setting can cause sprouts to grow from the garlic.
+Once you start removing these sprouts off the garlic, its lifespan will start to degrade.

-Another good way of storing garlic is by hanging them on a mesh basket or a paper bag.
-The tiny openings of these containers allow air to circulate in the garlic.
-On the other hand, plastic bags and other containers that don't have openings are susceptible to moisture build up.
-Aside from lowering the lifespan of the ingredient, the moisture could also cause molds.
+Another good way of storing garlic is by hanging them in a mesh basket or a paper bag.
+The tiny openings of these containers allow the air to circulate.
+On the other hand, plastic bags and other containers that don't have openings can lead to a build up of moisture, which lowers the lifespan of the ingredient and causes mold to grow.

-But once you peeled the garlic, the storage should be closed already.
-As much as possible, peeled and minced garlic should be stored in an airtight container.
-Their flesh is vulnerable to rotting especially if exposed to air.
+Once you have peeled the garlic, the storage container should be closed.
+Peeled and minced garlic should be stored in an airtight container as much as possible.
+The flesh of the garlic is vulnerable to rotting, especially if it is exposed to air.

 Any ingredients will go bad eventually.
 Even a resilient item like garlic can't escape this process.
-Yes, garlic can rot and spoil.
-But there are ways that you can delay this natural process.
-I have mentioned them to you.
+But there are ways that you can delay this natural process, which I have mentioned to you here.

-Therefore, I would be happy if you follow and practice them religiously.
-It is important that we preserve food in a manner that we won't generate too much waste.
-In this way, we can save precious money, too!
+Therefore, please follow and practice these methods religiously.
+It is important that we preserve our food in a manner that does not generate too much waste and will save precious money too!

 Did you learn from this article?
-If you have any questions about this, just feel free to ask me in the comment section below.
+If you have any questions about this subject, just feel free to ask me in the comment section below.
 I will try my best to respond as quickly as possible.
 Happy cooking!